 Scratch that, I had entered the worst possible room.

-Two very beautiful girls and three well built handsome boys who were once my closest friends.
+Two very beautiful girls and three well built handsome boys who were once my great friends sat wide-eyed in front of me.
 They had almost been family.
 My ex, and my friends.

 “Reece, stop!
 Calm down!”